bloominstituteoftechnology/webapi-ii-challenge/README.md

 Server.js already has `db.js` required and ready for you to use when building your endpoints.

+Please remember to run `yarn` or `npm i` to download all dependencies prior to running the server.

 ### `GET /posts`

 When the client makes a `GET` request to `/posts`: